Блог

 Keep valuables in a slim day bag and have the address provided by your booked operator handy; a lightweight pack sits comfortably across the shoulders for long strolls across temples and market stops.

-Respect sacred sites with modest attire: sleeved tops and knee-covering bottoms are recommended for egyptian monuments along the eastern bank; there’s a brief stop at a papyrus shop, which is part of the itinerary and often a popular highlight for those exploring the ancient kingdom.
+Respect sacred sites with modest attire: sleeved tops and knee-covering bottoms are recommended for Egyptian monuments along the eastern bank; there’s a brief stop at a papyrus shop, which is part of the itinerary and often a popular highlight for those exploring the ancient kingdom.

-If a quad excursion option is included, secure valuables in a locker or keep them in your main bag during the ride; confirm the pickup details there and there with the team before setting out.
+If a quad excursion option is included, secure valuables in a locker or keep them in your main bag during the ride; confirm the pickup details there and then with the team before setting out.

 What to Wear in the Morning